backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 The
 [`backstage.io/techdocs-ref` annotation](../software-catalog/well-known-annotations.md#backstageiotechdocs-ref)
-is used by TechDocs to download the documentation source files for generating an Entity's TechDocs site.
+is used by TechDocs to download the documentation source files for generating an entity's TechDocs site.

-Create a `/docs` folder in the root of the project with at least an `index.md` file. _(If you add more markdown files, make sure to update the nav in the mkdocs.yml file to get a proper navigation for your documentation.)_
+Create a `/docs` folder in the root of your repository with at least an `index.md` file in it. _(If you add more markdown files, make sure to update the nav in the mkdocs.yml file to get a proper navigation for your documentation.)_

 > Note - Although `docs` is a popular directory name for storing documentation,
 > it can be renamed to something else and can be configured by `mkdocs.yml`.
 See